 [This article was written by Ryan Ong, and first appeared in SingSaver.com.sg] Love it or hate it, CPF is part of being Singaporean.
 Some of us don’t like the forced savings, while others feel it’s a great idea.
 But amid the constant arguments, some common myths have emerged.
 Here are some of the most common ones you may have heard of:

-As a Certified Financial Planner™, whenever I even mention the word “investment”, people are way too eager to ask about “stocks/equities”, “bonds”, and “funds/unit trusts”, thinking that these are the best, sure-fire way to financial security and financial freedom.
+As a Certified Financial Planner™, whenever I even mention the word “investment”, people are way too eager to ask about “stocks/equities”, “bonds”, and “funds/unit trusts”, thinking that these are the best, sure-fire ways to financial security and financial freedom.
 But they are always surprised when I instead mentioned CPF.
 Although most people think CPF is a retirement tool, I’d like to think of CPF as an investment tool.
 What other investment is low-risk (or virtually no-risk) and has a guaranteed return of 2.5% up to 6%?
-What other investment is adjusted for inflation, is commission-free, is out of reach by creditors, and has an annuity payout that you cannot outlive?
+What other investment is inflation-adjusted, commission-free, out of reach by creditors, and has an annuity payout that you cannot outlive?
 To learn more about CPF, please visit the CPF website. (more…)

-It seems that everywhere you look, there’s some guy hosting a free seminar who’s going to divulge the latest secrets on how to pick winning stocks and other too-good-to-be-true tactics.
-Sometimes these talks are hosted by financial services companies like RHBInvest and Phillip Capital, or by notable experts in the field, like Mark Lin and Nicholas Tan.
+It seems that everywhere you look, there’s some guy hosting a free seminar who’s going to tell you secrets on how to pick winning stocks.
+Sometimes these talks are hosted by financial services companies like RHBInvest and Phillip Capital.
+Or, they are given by notable “experts” in the field, like Mark Lin and Nicholas Tan.
 Other seminars are held by financial education companies, like Wealth Mentors, where much of what they teach could be found in a good book (free, from the library).